AccessComputing PI, Co-PI, and Collaborator Win Awards

 This spring, AccessComputing PI Richard Ladner and co-PI Jacob Wobbrock both received awards.
 Ladner was named the recipient of the 2019 National Center for Women & Information Technology (NCWIT) Harrold and Notkin Award.
 This award recognizes faculty members who distinguish themselves with outstanding research and excellent graduate mentoring, as well as those who recruit and encourage women and minorities in computing fields.

-Ladner mentioned how special it is to receive an award named after his long-time colleague David Notkin, who was a faculty member here at UW.
-Richard receives the award at the 2019 NCWIT Summit on Women and IT.
+Ladner mentioned how special it is to receive an award named after his long-time colleague David Notkin, who was a faculty member at University of Washington (UW).
+Richard received the award at the 2019 NCWIT Summit on Women and information technology (IT).
 More information is on the NCWIT website.

 Meanwhile, Jacob Wobbrock was inducted into the CHI Academy, which is recognized as the highest honor in the field of human-computer interaction.
 Each year, the Special Interest Group on Computer-Human Interaction (SIGCHI) recognizes six to eight scholars for their contributions to scholarship and innovation in the field.

-Jen Mankoff, a collaborator of AccessComputing and faculty member in the UW Paul G. Allen School of Computing Science and Engineering, was also inducted into the CHI Academy this year.
-More information can be found at the SIGCHI Awards website.
+Jen Mankoff, a collaborator of AccessComputing and faculty member in UW's Paul G. Allen School of Computing Science and Engineering, was also inducted into the CHI Academy this year.